madelinelui/rsa-thesis/README.md

 Enclosed are functions for bootstrap simulation, wrangling and visualisation of the RDMs that were written by me.

 ## Branches:
-In the main branch, you will find the files that I run different functions from, which are found in the sub-branches "visualise-RDM" and "bootstrap".
+In the main branch, you will find the scripts that I run different functions from, which are found in the sub-branches "visualise-RDM" and "bootstrap".

 ## Thesis synopsis:
 Thesis title: Investigating cross-modal visual to haptic sensory interactions of familiar and unfamiliar objects in the somatosensory cortex.